na_0010: Grouping data flows into signals

 The individual scalar signals composing a vector must have common functionality, data types, dimensions, and units.
 The most common example of a vector signal is sensor or actuator data that is grouped into an array indexed by location.
 The output of a Mux block must always be a vector.
 The inputs to a Mux block must always be scalars.

 Signals that do not meet criteria for use as a vector, as previously described, must only be grouped into bus signals.
 Use Bus Selector blocks only with a bus signal input; do not use them to extract scalar signals from vector signals.

 Some examples of bus signals include:

 |Wheel Speed Vector [Θlf, Θrf, Θlr, Θrr]|

 |Controller Bus||Sensor Bus|

 |Engine Speed, Passenger Door Open|

-By Task > Modeling Standards for MAAB > Simulink > Check usage of buses and Mux blocks
+By Task > Modeling Standards for MAAB > Simulink > Check for proper use of signal buses and Mux block usage

 For check details, see Check usage of buses and Mux blocks.